Shots fired at US consulate in Toronto amid heightened tensions - PRESS AI WORLD

 side-post-image

-• Shots were fired at the U.S. consulate in Toronto early Tuesday morning, with no injuries reported.
+• Shots were fired at the US consulate in Toronto early Tuesday morning, causing a security response.

 Gallery